Allium ampeloprasum var. porrum

 - 15 Of The Best Onion Varieties To Grow At Home

 Photos by Fanny Slater and Raquel Smith © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
+Originally published December 3, 2019.
+Last updated: March 9, 2020 at 17:43 pm.
 Product photos via Burpee, Eden Brothers, Seeds4planting, and Amazon.
 Uncredited photos: Shutterstock.
 Additional writing and editing by Clare Groom and Allison Sidhu.

 About Gretchen Heber